 - Hierarchy: The social of Indian society often influences communication patterns in many scenarios.
 Respect and deference to authority figures in and outside the home are prevalent in various ways, such as being sensitive about how one refuses requests and disagrees with a senior’s opinion.

 - Physical Contact: Indians prefer not to touch people when it can be avoided, but they may touch someone's arm or hand when speaking so long as they are the same gender.
 Body contact between the genders is kept minimal throughout most of India.
 For example, hugging, kissing and holding hands are not customary.

 - Personal Space: Indians generally respect each other's personal space and an arm's length of distance is common during interactions.
-This is usually similar proximity to what Westerners are familiar with.
+This is usually a similar proximity to what Westerners are familiar with.
 They may stand further away from those who are of the opposite gender.

 - Eye Contact: In general, Indians prefer to keep eye contact minimal or avert their eyes from the opposite gender rather than sustaining eye contact.
-Some women may avoid eye contact altogether.
-Direct eye contact is generally appropriate so long as you divert your gaze every so often.
+Some women may avoid eye contact altogether. eye contact is generally appropriate so long as you divert your gaze every so often.